-It is these incidences from the past, in which Joseph conducted himself wisely and in the interests of doing what was right, and thinking lovingly of what his father would have him to do, that endeared him so much to Jacob.
 Rachel was gone, but he still had Joseph.
 And he could say of Joseph as Paul said of Timothy in Philippians 2: 19 and following, "But I trust in the Lord Jesus to send Timothy to you shortly, that I also may be encouraged when I know your state."
 "For I have no one like-minded, who will sincerely care for your state."
 "For all seek their own, not the things which are of Christ Jesus."
 "But you know his proven character, that as a son with his father he served me in the gospel."
 This is how Joseph was thought of by Jacob; in just this same way.
 He was "the son of his old age."

 It was not so much that Jacob had Joseph when he was old, for Benjamin could much more appropriately be called by that name.
-Rather, it was that Joseph was such a great encouragement to Jacob in his old age by his sincerely looking out for the interests of dear and godly father.
-This also partially explains the meaning of the "coat of many colors."
-It is true that Jacob loved Joseph more than all his children, and because of this great love he favored him with a beautifully woven garment, "a tunic of many colors" to show to everyone how much he really cared for this particular son.
-But could it not have also been true that this was the garment by which he showed the rest of his sons the fact that he had appointed Joseph to the position of first-born and that he had also appointed him their supervisor in all the work that his sons did?
-James Montgomery Boice in his commentary says, "Most tunics were sleeveless and stopped at the knees; they were worn by working men."
+Rather, it was that Joseph was such a great encouragement to Jacob in his old age by his sincerely looking out for the interests of his dear and godly father.
+This also partially explains the meaning of the "coat of many colors".
+It was true that Jacob loved Joseph more than all his children, and because of this great love, he favored him with a beautifully woven garment, "a tunic of many colors" to show to everyone how much he really cared for this particular son.
+But could it not have also been true that this was the garment by which he showed the rest of his sons the fact that he had appointed Joseph to the position of first-born, and that he had also appointed him their supervisor in all the work that his sons did?

+James Montgomery Boice in his commentary says - "Most tunics were sleeveless and stopped at the knees; they were worn by working men."
 "A long-sleeved, tailored garment was worn by one who did not have to work."
 "So when Joseph appeared in this coat, his brothers recognized it as a sign of his father's choice of Joseph to be a manager, one preeminent over them."
-He also says, "This is also the explanation of the notation that Joseph brought Jacob 'a bad report about the brothers."
-(V. 2) "This has been construed as tattling, which we dislike."
+He also says - "This is also the explanation of the statement that Joseph brought Jacob "a bad report about the brothers". (verse 2) "This has been construed as tattling, which we dislike."
 "But Joseph was not so much a tale-bearer as a truth-teller."
 "It was his responsibility to report to his aging father what was actually going on."